imohammad12/GRS/README.md

 ## Constituent Models
 <!-- The models are mentioned below and are available in the hugging face hub. -->
-We have used different models in our score function that can be also used independently from the GRS code.
-The models are available in the hugging face hub.
-You can access them from [[here]](https://huggingface.co/imohammad12).
+The GRS system is composed of multiple pre-trained models.
+These models can be used independently from the GRS system.
+We have uploaded these models in the hugging face hub.
+You can find them [[here]](https://huggingface.co/imohammad12).
 <!--
 ### Text Simplicity
 This model assigns a simplicity score to a given sentence.
 Consider that this model is unsupervised.  -->